heidihw/lilyvale/APIDOC.md

 - Possible 400 (invalid request) errors (all plain text):
   - None
 - Possible 500 errors (all plain text):
-  - If something goes wrong on the server, returns error with `Something went wrong; please try again.`
+  - If something goes wrong on the server, returns error with `Something went wrong.
+Please try again later.`

 ## Endpoint 2: Login with credentials